The proud look on my little ones’ faces when they make something for the family (or themselves) to eat is none other than priceless.

 Spreading skills are back again for this simple breakfast or snack – it’s a special treat around here when my mom visits and brings homemade bread, because we don’t do much bread at all anymore.

-My kids fight over who gets to butter the toast (or jelly or raw honey).
+My kids fight over who gets to butter the toast (or jelly or raw honey (use the code Katie15 for 15% off at that site!)).
 An adult is probably needed for the toaster on this snack, so it’s not 100% preschool-child-made, but pretty close.
 If the bread is soft enough to not need toasting, just make sure the butter is room temp and your little one will have another independent snack to enjoy and can even help prepare bread for the family at dinner (think buttering grilled cheese, garlic toast, etc).

 8. Trail Mix